 Another useful chart shows the breakdown of the activity by CloudFront edge locations.

 Yes!
 There are multiple tools out there that will help you to slice and dice CloudFront logs.
 Good Data provides Amazon CloudFront Analytics online.
-If you incline to desktop based product I would suggest SiSense Prism Viewer with Amazon S3 dashboard.
+If you incline to a desktop based product I would suggest SiSense Prism Viewer with Amazon S3 dashboard.

 With the addition of CloudFront access log support in CloudBerry lab demonstrates ongoing commitment to make the most comprehensive solution for Amazon S3 and CloudFront services.
 CloudBerry Explorer is becoming a compelling tool that helps users to accomplish their tasks in the most efficient way.